BM-Internship-Project/Android-Team/README.md

 # Speedo Money Transfer App #

-Speedo Transfer App is a mobile application that allows users to transfer and manage their bank accounts
+Speedo Transfer App is a mobile application that allows users to transfer and manage their bank accounts smoothly

 # TECH STACK #